casouri/xeft/README.md

 See https://xapian.org/docs/queryparser.html for Xapian’s official documentation on query syntax.

+# Further customization

+You can customize the following faces

+- `xeft-selection`
+- `xeft-inline-highlight`
+- `xeft-preview-highlight`
+- `xeft-excerpt-title`
+- `xeft-excerpt-body`

+Functions you can customize to alter Xeft’s behavior:

+- `xeft-filename-fn`: How does Xeft create new files from search phrases.
+- `xeft-file-filter`: Which files does Xeft include/exclude from indexing.
+- `xeft-directory-filter`: When `xeft-recursive` is t, which sub-directories does Xeft include/exclude from indexing.
+- `xeft-title-function`: How does Xeft find the title of a file.
+- `xeft-file-list-function`: If `xeft-file-filter` and `xeft-directory-filter` are not flexible enough, this function gives you ultimate control over which files to index.

 # Building the dynamic module

-If the dynamic module is not installed yet, xeft will automatically prompt you to either download a prebuilt module or build the module locally.
+If the dynamic module is not installed yet, Xeft will automatically prompt you to either download a prebuilt module or build the module locally.
 Prebuilt modules don’t require xapian, but to build the module locally and run it, you need to install xapian.